RetroDECK/ES-DE/INSTALL-DEV.md

 CPack: - package: /home/myusername/emulationstation-de/emulationstation-de-1.1.0-x64.rpm generated.
 ```

-On Fedora, you need to install rpmbuild before this command can be run though:
+On Fedora, you need to install rpmbuild before this command can be run:
 ```
 sudo dnf install rpm-build
 ```

-After the package generation you can check that the metadata looks fine using this command:
+After the package generation you can check that the metadata looks fine using the `rpm` command:
 ```
 rpm -qi ./emulationstation-de-1.1.0-x64.rpm
 ```

-And to see the automatically generated dependency requirements, run this:
+To see the automatically generated dependencies, run this:
 ```
 rpm -q --requires ./emulationstation-de-1.1.0-x64.rpm
 ```